-Attorney admissions requirements are typically set out in the district court's local rules.
+Attorney admission requirements are typically set out in the district court's local rules.
 Generally, an attorney may only appear on behalf of a client in a particular court if he is admitted to practice there (see, for example, S.D.N.Y. and E.D.N.Y.
 L. Civ.
 R. 1.3(c)).
 Signing and arguing a motion constitutes a court appearance.

-An attorney's admission status should not present much of a problem if he files a motion to enforce a subpoena in the court where the underlying action is pending (as would be proper where the subpoena also issued out of that court).
+An attorney's admission status should not present much of a problem if he files a motion to enforce a subpoena in the issuing court (again, meaning the court where the underlying action is pending).
 Presumably, the movant's attorney is already admitted to practice in that court.